Noncommutative Geometry, Spectral Asymptotics, and Semiclassical Analysis: Double Integral Operators -- Proof of Lemma

 We know from Lemma~\ref{lem:Tauberian.Z0-W} that Condition $\textup{(Z}_0\textup{)}$ implies Condition~(W).
 By Lemma~\ref{lem:Tauberian.Z-Z0} and Lemma~\ref{lem:Tauberian.H-Z} Condition~(Z) and Condition~(H) both imply Condition $\textup{(Z}_0\textup{)}$, and so they imply Condition~(W).
 This completes the proof of Theorem~\ref{thm:Intro.Tauberian}. $\Box$

-\chapter{Double Integral Operators -- Proof of Lemma~\ref{lem:Intro.factorization}}
+\section{Double Integral Operators -- Proof of Lemma~\ref{lem:Intro.factorization}}

-This chapter is devoted to proving Lemma~\ref{lem:Intro.factorization}.
+This section is devoted to proving Lemma~\ref{lem:Intro.factorization}.
 This lemma provides factorization formulas for fractional commutators.
-These formulas play crucial roles in the proof of Lemma~\ref{lem:Intro.Com-Dq} in Chapter~\ref{chap:Main-results}, and in the proofs of Lemma~\ref{lem:Intro.refined-CSZ} and Lemma~\ref{lem:Intro.extension} in Chapter~\ref{chap:CSZ}.
-Those lemmas are the key ingredients in the proofs of the main results of this monograph (see Chapter~\ref{chap:Main-results} and Chapter~\ref{chap:Tauberian}).
+These formulas play crucial roles in the proof of Lemma~\ref{lem:Intro.Com-Dq} in Section~\ref{chap:Main-results}, and in the proofs of Lemma~\ref{lem:Intro.refined-CSZ} and Lemma~\ref{lem:Intro.extension} in Section~\ref{chap:CSZ}.
+Those lemmas are the key ingredients in the proofs of the main results of this monograph (see Section~\ref{chap:Main-results} and Section~\ref{chap:Tauberian}).

-The proof of Lemma~\ref{lem:Intro.factorization} relies on results on basic results for double operator-integrals (DOIs).
+The proof of Lemma~\ref{lem:Intro.factorization} relies on basic results for double operator-integrals (DOIs).
 These results were established by Birman and Solomyak in the 60s and 70s.

-\section{The transformers $\Psi_{\delta,\delta'}^\alpha(T)$}
+\subsection{The transformers $\Psi_{\delta,\delta'}^\alpha(T)$}

 The proof of Lemma~\ref{lem:Intro.factorization} relies on expressing commutators in terms of operators of the form,

 where $\alpha \in (-2,2)$ and $\delta,\delta'\in [0,2]$ satisfy one of the following two conditions: \begin{enumerate} \item[(i)] $\alpha+\delta+\delta'<2$, or